interior of building with spiral staircase

 The College of Engineering has over 235 tenured/tenure-track faculty, each bringing complementary areas of research expertise to address pressing global challenges.
 Their state-of-art-research looks at critical issues in materials, processes, systems, infrastructure, hardware and software at every scale—nano to macro to global—grounded in a translational approach that integrates the values of fundamental and applied research.

 Our faculty boldly innovate by collaborating across engineering disciplines and the university, as well as with government, academia, and industry.
-The College of Engineering has 18 multidisciplinary research centers and institutes with funding from eight federal agencies.
+The College of Engineering has more than 20 multidisciplinary research centers and institutes with funding from eight federal agencies.
 Our commitment to conducting transformative research to better the world can be seen by a 101% increase in external research funding from FY2017 to FY2023, and by an investment in research capabilities such as our 223,000 square foot, six-story Interdisciplinary Science and Engineering Complex and 367,000 square foot, eight-story EXP facility for teaching and research.

 Government and Industry Partnerships